You are here

 Beach bars and restaurants

 There is a beach restaurant at the corner of the beach which is extremely popular with the locals and great for traditional dishes like seafood paella.
-It also has a kiosk for grabbing quick ice creams and cold drinks to take away.
+It also has a kiosk for ice creams and cold drinks to take away.

 Related content